-The APSF will hold a consensus conference on this topic on Wednesday, September 3, 2014 (Royal Palms Resort and Spa, Phoenix, AZ).
-The APSF believes that the model envisioned by the PSH will present opportunities for patient safety innovations.
-The goals of this 1-day conference will include establishing a better understanding of the PSH concept and how its implementation could facilitate patient safety initiatives.
-Those interested in attending the conference are encouraged to contact Dr. Stoelting ([email protected]) for registration information.
+APSF held a consensus conference on this topic on Wednesday, September 3, 2014 (Royal Palms Resort and Spa, Phoenix, AZ).
+APSF believes that the model envisioned by the PSH will present opportunities for patient safety innovations based on standardization, increased use of protocols, better communication, and teamwork.

 The APSF Committee on Scientific Evaluation chaired by Steven K. Howard, MD, received 50 letters of intent and invited 8 investigators to submit completed applications for studies beginning January 1, 2015.
-In October 2014, the committee recommended funding the following 4 research awards totaling $543,461 to begin in January 2014.
+In October 2014, the committee recommended funding 3 research awards totaling $450,000.

-In addition, the APSF will continue its support of the APSF Safety Scientist Career Development Award (SSCDA) ($150,000.00 over 2 years) beginning in July 2014.
-The APSF will also award a grant of up to $200,000 to begin in July 2014 to evaluate the “implementation and performance” of the APSF Pre-Induction Patient Safety (PIPS) checklist.
+In addition, APSF supports a Safety Scientist Career Development Award (SSCDA) ($150,000.00 over 2 years) concluding in July 2015.
+In July 2014, APSF awarded a grant of $200,000 to evaluate the “implementation and performance” of the APSF Pre-induction Patient Safety (PIPS) checklist.
 Beginning in July 2015, APSF and AQI will co-sponsor a patient safety fellowship.

-The APSF is the largest private funding source for anesthesia patient safety research in the world.
-Since the inception of the APSF grant program 727 grant applications have been received by the APSF.
+APSF is the largest private funding source for anesthesia patient safety research in the world.
+Since the inception of the APSF grant program, 735 grant applications have been received by APSF.
 When the first grants were funded in 1987, funding for anesthesia patient safety was virtually unknown.
-Since 1987, the APSF has awarded 103 grants for a total of more than $9,446,853.
+Since 1987, APSF has awarded 103 grants for a total of more than $9,446,853.
 The impact of these research grants is more far-reaching than the absolute number of grants and total dollars, as APSF-sponsored research has led to other investigations and the development of a cadre of anesthesia patient safety investigators.

 The APSF Newsletter continues its role as a vehicle for rapid dissemination of anesthesia patient safety information with Robert C. Morell, MD, and Lorri A. Lee, MD, as co-editors.
 The

-APSF Newsletter, a hardcopy is mailed to all members of the ASA, AANA, AAAA, ASPAN, and ASDA.
+APSF Newsletter, a hardcopy is mailed to all members of the ASA, AANA and AAAA.

-Sorin J. Brull, MD, continues as the Patient Safety Section editor for Anesthesia & Analgesia.
+Sorin J. Brull, MD, continues as the Patient Safety Section Editor for Anesthesia and Analgesia.